MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-overview-preview.md

 * **Triggers and actions**: Some built-in triggers are unavailable, such as Sliding Window and Batch.
 To start your workflow, use the [built-in Recurrence, Request, HTTP, HTTP Webhook, Event Hubs, or Service Bus trigger](../connectors/apis-list.md).
 Built-in triggers and actions run natively in the Logic Apps runtime, while managed connectors are deployed in Azure.
 In the designer, built-in triggers and actions appear under the **Built-in** tab, while managed connector triggers and actions appear under the **Azure** tab.

   > [!NOTE]
-  > To run locally in Visual Studio Code, the HTTP Webhook trigger and action require additional setup.
+  > To run locally in Visual Studio Code, webhook-based triggers and actions require additional setup.
 For more information, see
   > [Create stateful or stateless workflows in Visual Studio Code](create-stateful-stateless-workflows-visual-studio-code.md#webhook-setup).

   * For *stateless workflows*, the **Azure** tab doesn't appear when you select a trigger because you can select only [managed connector *actions*, not triggers](../connectors/apis-list.md#managed-api-connectors).
 Although you can enable Azure-deployed managed connectors for stateless workflows, the designer doesn't show any managed connector triggers for you to add.